Dec 9, 2020

 Am I Psycho?

-I can only speculate that it's those same qualities that attract them to me - my understanding and pursuit of what lies beyond human perception, but firmly anchored to reality by logic, science, empirical data, and synthesized information.
+So, what's attracting these psychos to me?
+I can only speculate that I have certain qualities that serve as magnet to them.
+What qualities?
+Like my understanding and pursuit of what lies beyond human perception, but firmly anchored to reality by logic, science, empirical data, and synthesized information.
 In short, I can understand their plight but remain grounded.
+They find that appealing.
 Thus, I make an ideal crutch.

 Do the Work